 Manufacturing Engineer, Medical Devices Salary

 Average Medical Devices Manufacturing Engineers in the United States make around $72K annually.
 Most enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to a majority.
 Male Medical Devices Manufacturing Engineers far outnumber their female contemporaries among those who completed the questionnaire.
 Job satisfaction for Medical Devices Manufacturing Engineers is high.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Manufacturing Engineer, Medical Devices